 As Mayor, I will work to increase the presence and competitiveness of Chicago based businesses in the Global and National economies.
 Through Public-Private initiatives we will empower these local businesses and enable them to place their products, goods and services into the National and International stream of commerce and, consequently, create jobs and opportunity.
 This will result in new revenue for Chicago.
 Obviously, this expansion of our revenue base will result in businesses sharing more in the costs of city services.
 Thus, the burden on homeowners and general taxpayers will decrease, significantly.

 Currently, the city of Chicago relies upon seven primary sources of revenue.
-Those revenue sources include Real Estate tax, Income tax, Sales tax, Federal aid, State aid, Motor Fuel tax, Public Utility tax and Fines, fees and assessments.
+Those revenue sources include Real Estate tax, Sales tax, Federal aid, State aid, Motor Fuel tax, Public Utility tax and Fines, fees and assessments.
 Over the past eight years I have advocated the use of “Naming Rights” as a harmless form of revenue that would not further burden any taxpayer.
 As Mayor, I will provide maximum opportunity for companies and individuals to rename public buildings (excluding City Hall), facilities, and other city assets according to their wishes.
 Unlike Privatization, the city would retain complete control over these assets.

 I do not foresee a need to seek further concessions from the unions which have already been asked to give more than their fair share.